quasilyte/vscode-phpgrep/README.md

 ![](/docs/output.jpg "phpgrep output channel")

+The pattern language is syntactically identical to PHP.
+Only variable nodes meaning is slightly different.

+Instead of matching a literal variable, every `$<expr>` matches a certain class of AST nodes.
+A simple variable, like `$x` would match any expression (or statement).
+If a single variable used more than once in a pattern, all occurences must match identical nodes.
+So, `$x=$x` finds all self-assignments.

+Advanced queries may include special variable nodes: `foo(null, ${"*"})` finds all `foo` function calls where the first argument is `null` and all other arguments are ignored.
+Read [docs](https://github.com/quasilyte/phpgrep/blob/master/pattern_language.md) to learn all phpgrep tricks.

 If you're familiar with [structural search and replace (SSR)](https://www.jetbrains.com/help/idea/structural-search-and-replace.html) from the JetBrains IDEs, you can feel yourself at home. phpgrep patterns are slightly different, but the idea is the same.